 The Kray Twins were very proud of their East End roots and were buried at Chingford Mount Cemetery in the area.
 Both funerals drew huge crowds as numerous old friends and the public came to pay their last respects.

-The Kray Twins name will forever be etched into the criminal history books for not only their crimes but also their personal lives.
+The Kray Twins name will forever be etched into the criminal history books.
+Not only for their crimes but also their personal lives.
 Mixing celebrity, violence, glamour and swagger into a lethal cocktail they were true legends of their time.